C4ptainCrunch/thesis/source/index.rst

 :math:`\varepsilon`-Greedy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first agent we have to tune is :math:`\varepsilon`-Greedy and it has one parameter, :math:`\varepsilon` that can very in the interval :math:`[0, 1]`.
+The first agent we have to tune is :math:`\varepsilon`-Greedy and it has one parameter :math:`\varepsilon` that can vary in the interval :math:`[0, 1]`.
 As running a match between two :math:`\varepsilon`-Greedy agents takes less than 100ms, playing thousands of matches is computationally feasible.

 We thus pick evenly spaced values of :math:`\varepsilon` in the interval :math:`[0, 1]` and play 50 matches for each pair of values of :math:`\varepsilon`.